simonnepinto/app-dev-lab/README.md

 6. Create an application for parsing XML and JSON data.
 7. Design an application to convert text input given by the user, to speech.
 8. Develop a phonebook application that allows users to call and save numbers.
+9. Create an application to allow users to set reminders for their doses of medicines.